 ‘Unauthorized purchases’ are classified by a customer reporting that they have never made the purchase.
 Thus, customers are classified to be victims of fraud.

-As we aim to support customers with this sensitive topic as quickly as possible, we send a request to you, the merchant, with an initial deadline of 24 hours.
-However, if you are not able to provide the requested information within the first 24 hours, we extend your deadline by another 72 hours.
+As we aim to support customers with this sensitive topic as quickly as possible, we send a request to you, the merchant, with a deadline of 7 days (168 hours).

 The information requested depends on the type of order.